Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 5. Is beef tallow regulated as a skincare ingredient?

 No. In the United States, the FDA does not require pre-market approval for cosmetic ingredients, including tallow.
-This means product quality, purity, and safety testing vary significantly across brands.
-When shopping, prioritize companies that are transparent about their sourcing, rendering process, and testing practices.
+Product quality, purity, and safety testing vary significantly across brands.
+Prioritize companies that are transparent about their sourcing, rendering process, and testing practices.

 Post a Comment